 Courses Recently Taught

-This course will examine the ecological theory and practice of restoration ecology through lectures, class discussion, field trips and a class project on restoration design.
+This course examines the ecological theory and practice of restoration ecology through lectures, class discussion, field trips and a class project on restoration design.
 The science of ecosystem restoration has grown dramatically over the past decades, emerging as an active subdiscipline of biology.
 The challenges of restoration are many and include our incomplete understanding of the complexity of ecosystems and the limits this places on our ability to predict ecosystem response to restoration efforts.
-Restoration ecology spans a range of activities and scales, ranging from the systematic, long-term restoration of major ecosystems such as the Everglades or the Colorado River watershed, to small-scale restoration projects such as the prairie and wetland restoration projects at Kenyon's Brown Family Environmental Center.
-This course we will focus on the causes of ecosystem degradation, methods to quantify ecosystem response, the application of concepts such as ecological integrity, ecosystem resilience and alternative stable states.
+Restoration ecology spans a range of activities and scales, ranging from the systematic, long-term restoration of major ecosystems, such as the Everglades or the Colorado River watershed, to small-scale restoration projects such as the prairie and wetland restoration projects at Kenyon's Brown Family Environmental Center.
+We focus on the causes of ecosystem degradation, methods to quantify ecosystem response, the application of concepts such as ecological integrity, ecosystem resilience and alternative stable states.
 This counts toward the upper-level environmental biology requirement for the major.
-Prerequisite: BIOL 115 and a 200-level biology course or permission of instructor.
+Prerequisite: BIOL 115 and a 200-level biology course.

 This course is designed to introduce students to the study of freshwater ecosystems, including lakes, streams and wetlands.
-Human activities have had profound impacts on freshwater life and an understanding of the dynamics of freshwater systems is instrumental in determining how to protect and restore these habitats.
-We will examine the physical, chemical and biological factors influencing biological diversity and productivity and will emphasize the application of ecological principles to study these systems.
-Possible topics include the effects of agricultural run-off and eutrophication; erosion resulting from human development; the introduction of non-native species; toxic contaminants; and restoration techniques.
-Standard texts as well as primary literature will be used.
+Human activities have had profound impacts on freshwater life, and an understanding of the dynamics of freshwater systems is instrumental in determining how to protect and restore these habitats.
+We examine the physical, chemical and biological factors influencing biological diversity and productivity, and emphasize the application of ecological principles to study these systems.
+Possible topics include the effects of agricultural runoff and eutrophication, erosion resulting from human development, the introduction of non-native species, toxic contaminants, and restoration techniques.
+Standard texts as well as primary literature are used.
 This counts toward the upper-level environmental biology requirement for the major.
 Prerequisite: BIOL 115 or equivalent and at least one 200- or 300-level biology lecture course.
 Generally offered every other year.

 This course examines contemporary environmental problems, introducing the major concepts pertaining to human interactions with the biosphere.
-We will explore this interaction at both local and global scales.
-Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems and economic issues surrounding environmental issues.
-We will discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
-The format of the course will be three-quarters discussion and lecture and one-quarter workshop.
-The workshops will include field trips, experience with collecting data, and application of systems thinking.
+We explore this interaction on both local and global scales.
+Course topics include basic principles of ecology (flows of energy, cycling of matter and the role of feedback), the impacts of human technology, the roots of our perceptions about and reactions to nature, the social and legal framework for responding to problems, and economic issues surrounding environmental issues.
+We discuss methods for answering questions regarding the consequences of our actions and, using a systems approach, focus on methods for organizing information to evaluate complex issues.
+The course is three-quarters discussion and lecture and one-quarter workshop.
+The workshops include field trips, experience with collecting data, and application of systems thinking.
 This course taken at Kenyon, paired with any biology course, counts toward the natural science diversification requirement.
 This course is required for the major.
 No prerequisite.
 Offered every year.

-The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the environmental studies concentration.
-The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
-In this strongly interdisciplinary effort, we will explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
-Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
+The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
+The focus of the course is on case studies of natural-resource management, with specific topic areas to be determined.
+In this strongly interdisciplinary effort, we explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
+Students are expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
 This course is required for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: senior standing and environmental studies major or concentrator.
+Prerequisite: senior standing and declared environmental studies major or concentrator.
 Offered every spring.